Why a humane Future of Work? Because we build our future through our actions in the present. We can build a more human and humane Future of Work.

 As a humanist, liberty, equal opportunities for all, human rights, prosperity, wellbeing and the opportunity to be able to reach your potential in life are important values for me.
 I think we have progressed a lot towards enabling these values in our society, but there is still a long way to go.
 I hope our future will have more of these, not less.

 As a humanist and a representative of the human species, I consider it normal to want to have a future in which we still have an important part to play, we are happy, feel content and can conduct a fulfilling life (with our disappointments, challenges, problems and sad moments, but that’s part of life too).
 I believe work is an important part of that future.
+We should reimagine the world of work in such a way that it fits into a good life.

 The importance of work

 Today we find a big part of our fulfilment at work.
-This wasn’t always the case: there have been different views of work throughout history and until relatively recently it wasn’t considered to be fulfilling or even necessary or desirable in one’s life.
+This wasn’t always the case: there have been different views of work throughout history, and until relatively recently, it wasn’t considered to be fulfilling or even necessary or desirable in one’s life.

-From all this follows that if we want to have a future in which humans can thrive and be happy, we will need to look at the future of work as an important element of that still-to-happen future.
+From all this follows that if we want to have a future in which humans can thrive and be happy, we will need to look at the Future of Work as an important element of that still-to-happen future.

 A Human and Humane Future of Work